WASP CONTROL

 HOW TO PREVENT WASPS

-To help protect against wasp issues the following precautions should be taken:
+To help protect against wasp issues the following steps should be taken:

 HOW TO TREAT FOR WASPS

-Here at Newtown Termite & Pest Control, we use a multi-faceted approach to eradicate bees, wasps, and hornets that have become problematic for area homes and businesses.
-Our methodology involves making use of the most appropriate detection, prevention, and treatments sources available.
-By combining these treatment measures, we ensure that your home or business remains free of wasps, bees, and hornets.
+Here at Newtown Termite & Pest Control, we use a multi-faceted approach for treating hornets and wasps that have become problematic for area homes and businesses.
+Our methodology involves making use of the most appropriate detection, prevention, and treatments methods available.
+By combining these measures, we ensure that your home or business remains free of wasps and hornets.

 Schedule a FREE inspection today.